Liban Yusuf Osman: Early life and education

 Liban was born and raised in Hargeisa.
 He completed his Primary and High School formal education in Hargeisa, Somaliland.
-Liban graduated from the University of Hargeisa were he studied Bachelor's Degree in Economics and Master's Degree in Project Management.
-Prior public career, Liban worked at Somaliland Beverage Industries (SBI) as a Sales and Marketing Manager.
+Liban graduated from the University of Hargeisa where he studied Bachelor's Degree in Economics and Master's Degree in Project Management.
+Prior to public career, Liban worked at Somaliland Beverage Industries (SBI) as a Sales and Marketing Manager.
 He also worked as Operational Manager at Lumatron Qatar W.L.L in Doha, Qatar.